Back to Glossary

 Track Terminology

-A gravel trap is a safety feature on racetracks consisting of a bed of loose gravel positioned on the outside of corners or at the end of straights to slow down cars that have left the track.
+A gravel trap is a safety feature on race tracks consisting of a bed of loose gravel or small stones positioned alongside the track to slow down cars that leave the racing surface.